Meaningful change requires learning from new perspectives.

 After working with a life coach, I learned 3 things about myself:

-- I’m not meant to be anyone’s employee.
-I have a vision for this world that I want to create and feel called to do it on my own.
+- I have a vision for this world that I want to create and feel called to do it on my own.

-- I don’t want to play organizational politics any longer.
+- I want to lead with influence and power, not play organizational politics.
 This whole “perception is reality” nonsense is just that, nonsense.

-- I have a strength that isn’t appreciated as an employee: I say what everyone is thinking but no one will say aloud.
-External coaches get to bring out the truth and authenticity in others through this strength.
+- I have a strength that isn’t always appreciated: I say what everyone is thinking but no one will says aloud.
+Clearly I needed new communication tools and external coaches get to bring out the truth and authenticity in others through this strength.

-Now Stefanie Krievins & Co. has its own team of corporate misfits who bring the Pro Troublemaking mindset to small, privately-held businesses across the United States.
+Stefanie Krievins & Co. also has its own team of corporate misfits who bring the Pro Troublemaking mindset to small, privately-held businesses across the United States.

 A Pro Troublemaker leads himself/herself/themself through individual and organizational change with these skills: